Skip to content

 • The visualization (hillshade or colorized version as a GeoTIFF with transparency)

-• GeoTIFF — the rasterized version (same as other terrain models)
+• GeoTIFF — the rasterized elevation data plus a hillshade image (same as the other terrain models).

 Vector Downloads